sghaskell/integrations/collectd-riak/README.md

 ### METRICS

-For documentation of the frequently used metrics and dimensions emitted by this plugin, [click here](./docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 #### Note: Discover _all_ Available Riak Metrics